PinoleroMedia/coming-soon-website/README.md

 # coming-soon-website
-Our coming soon website repository
+This is the repor for our coming soon website